Search

 If you or your loved one suffers from an intimacy disorder like sex addiction, recovery and growth are possible.
 Support is not only helpful but necessary.

-At Integrative Life Center, we offer various treatments for addiction.
+At Integrative Life Center, we offer various treatment options for addiction.
 We provide you or your loved one the best possible care and chance of recovery from your intimacy disorder, using techniques such as:

 • Psychodrama therapy.
 These group sessions use guided drama exercises to help you learn healthy coping mechanisms and better communications methods, among other things.